-The School of Medical Sciences Education Development in the Faculty of Medical Sciences works collaboratively with other institutes and schools in the University to offer research degree opportunities in the field of education related to the health care sector.
+The School of Medical Education in the Faculty of Medical Sciences works collaboratively with other institutes and schools in the University to offer research degree opportunities in the field of education related to the health care sector.

 Studies undertaken by previous research students have included:

 Patterns of change in professional roles and responsibilities; interprofessional learning and working; development of a learning culture; stakeholder perspectives on health care education; workforce change in health and social care; and education about patient safety.